sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/users/understanding-users.md

 ### Adding Users

 Users can be added by an administrator using the Users and Organizations section of the Control Panel or [through the API](future-article?).
 New users can also be created if open registration is configured or by syncing your Liferay installation with an LDAP server.
-See [Adding, Editing, or Removing Users]() to learn more.
+See [Adding and Managing Users](./adding-and-managing-users.md) to learn more.

 #### Open Registration